-Shopify Customer Analytics empowers you to better understand and engage your customers through comprehensive data.
+Shopify Customer Analytics enables you to gain a deeper understanding of and engage more effectively with your customers through comprehensive data.
 From average order values to total sales, refunds, and purchase trends, Mixtable offers detailed insights into customer behavior, helping you easily make data-driven decisions.

 With Mixtable Analytics, you can seamlessly access this valuable customer data in an online spreadsheet, enabling you to: